SLT-World/SLBr/README.md

 **Does SLBr send browsing habits to companies or tracks activities**

-SLBr does send urls to the SafeBrowsing API for security.<br/>
+SLBr does send urls to SafeBrowsing Servers for user security.<br/>
-And when Weblight is enabled, SLBr sends the address to Google Weblight servers for compression
+And when Weblight is enabled, SLBr sends the address to Weblight servers for compression